 Even with the global semiconductor shortage on the wane, ATSAML22J18A-MUT remains in short supply.
 Having said that we placed our full-reel order in January, and so far the ship date has only moved closer, not further out.
 In addition, our manufacturing partner (Cyber City Circuits) has experience from building the first round of 1,500 Sensor Watch boards.
 Even if the chips’ ship date slips, we know how to build this gadget, and we should be able to proceed quickly through the manufacturing and testing phase so we can get these boards in your hands and on your wrists as soon as possible!

 "[Sensor Watch] provides an easy way for you to transform a classic Casio watch into a hackable ARM Cortex M0+ wearable."

 "Sensor Watch...is designed to take a classic Casio F-91W wristwatch and give it a modern upgrade thanks to a tiny circuit board with an ARM Cortex-M0+ microcontroller allowing you to run simple apps"

 Produced by Oddly Specific Objects in Brooklyn, NY, USA.

 Sold and shipped by Crowd Supply.

-A sensor board with a thermistor temperature sensor and six test points that break out the I²C bus, two GPIO pins, 3 V power, and ground.
+A sensor board—for the original Sensor Watch—with a thermistor temperature sensor and six test points that break out the I²C bus, two GPIO pins, 3 V power, and ground.

 Brooklyn, NY, USA · oddlyspecific.org